xiaoyang-sde/knowledge-base/docs/data-structures/18-hashing.md

 ## Dynamic Growth

-We could dynamicly adjust the number of buckets to make the data structure more efficient.
+We could dynamically adjust the number of buckets to make the data structure more efficient.
 Suppose we have M buckets and N items, the load factor is `N/M`, and we need to keep that factor low.
 When the load factor reaches certain threshold, we double M:

 * Create a new HashTable with 2M buckets.
 * Iterate through all the items in the old HashTable, and add them into this new HashTable.